REGnosys/rune-docs/website/drr-site/get-started/how-drr-works.md

 DRR consists of four key steps to transform your data, ready for reporting:
 - **Ingest.** Normalises raw input into CDM – this first step takes a firm’s transaction event data and translates it into a DRR report object representing that transaction.
 - **Enrich.** Adds derived fields (e.g. reporting counterparty, clearing status).
 This step enriches a DRR reportable event with additional information obtained from an internal or external data sources.
-- **Report.** Applies regime-specific reporting rules.
+- **Reports.** Applies regime-specific reporting rules.
 The enriched DRR reportable event receives the reporting logic (field rules plus any additional regulatory data guidelines and data validation rules) to produce a DRR transaction report object containing all the reportable fields.
-- **Project.** Produces the final reporting output.
+- **Projection.** Produces the final reporting output.
 The DRR transaction report object acquires additional mapping and projection rules to produce a report file in the format required by trade repositories (TRs) or regulators (e.g. XML, ISO 20022).

 ![DRR process overview: Ingest, Enrich, Report, Project](./images/drr-process-overview-2.png)